mirjamscheib/Semester_Project/Readme.md

 ## Analytical concepts (Miri)
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->

-Our movement data is tracked in a continuous movement space (the whole earth surface) and the best suitable conceptual model is probably a network space combined with an entity based model.
-Our data structure is vector based so that we can obtain trajectories in a two dimensional space where movement can be constrained by objects (e.g. houses) and momevement corridors like streets and train tracks.
+Our movement data is tracked in a continuous movement space (the whole earth surface) and the best suitable conceptual model is probably a network space combined with an entity-based model.
+Our data structure is vector based so that we can obtain trajectories in a two-dimensional space where movement can be constrained by objects (e.g., houses) and movement corridors like streets and train tracks.
 The movement takes place in an intermittent manner and can be active (by foot) or passive (by train, boat).
 As all students have been tracked actively and in real-time by the posmo app (every 5s, 10s, or 15s) or by a GPS tracker, the perspective is Lagranian with a continuous sampling regime.

 Based on our research questions we are mainly interested in the average travelling distances of the students.
-Therefore our semantic level of interest concerns only segments.
-As a first step, the raw data has to be inspected and preprocessed.
-We will start with getting an overview of our data by visualizing it in different ways and thereby also detect possible measurement errors, gaps and outliers that can be excluded as a next step.
-A map matching will help to detect low GPS accuracy or precision, where for this study the ladder is more relevant and could have a high impact on our results. (..
-Operations derive movement parameters (attribute-operations with entities or map algebra with fields -> anything of this needed?)
+Therefore, our semantic level of interest concerns only segments.
+As a first step, the raw data must be inspected and pre-processed.
+We will start by getting an overview of our data by visualizing it in different ways and thereby also detect possible measurement errors, gaps and outliers that can be excluded as a next step.
+A map matching will help to detect low GPS accuracy or precision, where for this study the ladder is more relevant and could have a high impact on our results. {Operations derive movement parameters (attribute-operations with entities or map algebra with fields) -> anything of this needed in our analysis?}

-We might also calculate the sinuosity [s] as the chance of underestimating average travelling distance gets higher, the more fine scale our data is in combination with a high sinuousity.
+We might also calculate the sinuosity [s] as the chance of underestimating average travelling distance gets higher, the finer scale our data is in combination with a high sinuosity.
 The sinuosity measure in addition to a cross-scale movement analysis will help finding the suitable scale and granularity to calculate travelling distances.

-Once the preprocessing is done, we can proceed to computing our trajectory segments.

-Proximity

-Weather

-{What additional spatial analysis methods will you be using?....

-Data issues in environmental data analysis
-1. Measurement error
-2. Outliers -> can be visually excluded (relevant for our study question)
-3. Artifacts -> can be excluded by processing with segments (relevant for our study questsion)
-4. Choosing a method
-Problem: low precision, not so much a problem: low accuracy Scale and granularity? -> set with the sampling frequency, it might be even too fine scale for our research question -> Sampling means choosing a scale

-Preprocessing:
-- Map-matching
+Once the pre-processing is done, we can proceed to computing our trajectory segments in the following four steps: a) specify a temporal window v, b) measure the distance from every point to every other point within this temporal window v, c) define a distance threshold between points below which the movement is defined as “static” and remove all static points and d) assign all segments with an individual ID.
+As a next step we might include a similarity measure between all trajectories to be able to detect possible patterns derived by effects of university affiliations, holidays, and weather conditions.
+Furthermore, possible artifacts will be excluded by processing with segments.

+As a last step, the length of all segments of a trajectory needs to be added up as a baseline for further comparison of average travelling distances and their dependences on other factors like weather condition.
+By filtering the dataset, average travelling distances per factor (for example student and weekday) can be calculated.
+To find possible effects of the weather condition on average travelling distances, the weather data must be categorized, so that comparisons of average travelling distances per weather category can be made.

-- Operations derive movement parameters (attribute-operations with entities or map algebra with fields)
+{- Operations derive movement parameters (attribute-operations with entities or map algebra with fields)
-- Important movement parameters in CMA: Speed, acceleration, azimuth, sinuosity

-Cross-scale movement analysis
-Rolling window functions
+- Rolling window functions}
-Concept of proximity, define proximity

-Segmentation:
-Step a): Specify a temporal window v
-Step b): Measure the distance from every point to every other point within this temporal window Step c): Remove “static points"

-Specify and apply threshold -> define a reasonable threshold value to differentiate between stops and moves

-Segment-based analysis:
-- colour segments by segment ID
-- Similarity measures
-}

 ## R concepts (Mirj)
 The following R concepts, functions and packages we expect to mainly use in this project work: